 Gatti was known to like the party life.
 For years it caused him to pile on excessive weight between fights.

-It was around the time of his magnificent trilogy with Micky Ward (2002-2003) that Gatti, under a new trainer in Buddy McGirt, got his act in order.
+It was around the time of his magnificent trilogy with Micky Ward (2002-2003, below) that Gatti, under a new trainer in Buddy McGirt, got his act in order.
 Although McGirt accentuated Gatti’s natural ability to box at the expense of his desire to brawl, the reconstruction was an extraordinary one.

 Gatti, in his prime, was as exciting a fighter as any I can recall watching during my lifetime.
 He gave every shred of himself – fought with broken hands, closed, bleeding eyes and through brutal punishment – even until the end when it was clear he had lost the spark that enabled him to reign as ‘world’ champion at two weights (super-feather and light-welter).